ajalab/fm-index/README.md

 // `' '` ~ `'~'` represents a range of ASCII printable characters.
 let converter = RangeConverter::new(b' ', b'~');

-// To perform locate queries, we need to use some storage.
-How much storage
+let index = SearchIndexBuilder::with_converter(converter)
-// is used depends on the `level` arguments passed. `0` retains the full
+    // the sampling level determines how much is retained in order to support `locate`
-// information, but we don't need the whole array since we can interpolate
+    // queries. `0` retains the full information, but we don't need the whole array
-// missing elements in a suffix array from others.
-A sampler will _sieve_ a
+    // since we can interpolate missing elements in a suffix array from others.
+A sampler
-// suffix array for this purpose.
-Here we use a `level` of 2, store 1/4th of the
+    // will _sieve_ a suffix array for this purpose.
+If you don't need `locate` queries
-// data.
+    // you can save the memory by not setting a sampling level.
-// You can also use `FMIndex::count_only()` if you don't perform location
+    .sampling_leveL(2)
-// queries (disabled in type-level). let index = FMIndex::new(text, converter, 2);
+   .build(text);

 // Search for a pattern string. let pattern = "dolor";